Kong/docs.konghq.com/app/konnect/dev-portal/applications/manage-app-reg-requests.md

 ### Reject a Request {#reject-app-reg}

-An application registration request that is rejected will require the developer to submit another request after unregistering their application from a Service.
+An application registration request that is rejected requires the developer submit another request after unregistering their application from a Service.

 1. Click {% konnect_icon connections %} **Connections > Requests > Applications** tab.